H.R. 6356: Artificial Intelligence Civil Rights Act of 2025

 Renters, borrowers, and insurance customers

-Anyone subject to algorithmic decisions in housing, credit or banking, and insurance would get a legal path to challenge harmful systems.
-If a violation occurs, individuals could seek treble damages or $15,000 per violation, whichever is greater, along with attorney's fees.
+People subject to algorithmic decisions about housing, mortgages, credit, and insurance claims would get a legal path to challenge a system that harms them — and could recover treble damages or $15,000 per violation, whichever is greater, plus attorney's fees.

 People in protected classes

-The bill explicitly protects people from AI-driven disparate impact based on race, color, ethnicity, national origin or immigration status, religion, sex including sexual orientation and gender identity, disability, limited English proficiency, biometric information, source of income, income level, age, veteran status, and genetic information or medical conditions.
+The bill explicitly targets AI-driven disparate impact based on race, color, ethnicity, national origin or immigration status, religion, sex including sexual orientation and gender identity, disability, age, veteran status, source of income, and genetic or medical information.

 Who is affected by H.R.
 6356?